First Alert Forecast: Laura and Marco there, storms and heat here

 WILMINGTON, N.C.
-(WECT) - Hello!
+(WECT) - Greetings, everyone!
 Storms Laura and Marco are rightly stealing headlines this Monday as they target the northern Gulf of Mexico coastline.
 Marco will strike first as a tropical storm.
 Laura will be next, potentially as a hurricane.

 What Laura and Marco mean for the Cape Fear Region...